alanoursland/tr_xor/reports/abs1/abs1_overview.md

 * **Labels**: $[0, 1, 1, 0]$

 Centering ensures that the data is symmetric around the origin.
 With the bias initialized to zero, the initial prototype surface passes through the mean of the data.
 This follows standard practice in neural network training where centering inputs or activations is known to improve optimization dynamics.
 For background on this practice, see LeCun et al. (2012) or Ioffe & Szegedy (2015) on normalization in deep networks.

+## Comments

+1. MSE is an uncommon choice for classification problems.
+We are trying to keep this model simple by using a single output that returns either 0 or 1.
+XOR is simple enough that this works.
+It may not be possible in more complex datasets.

+2. While we use MSE for error, for classification we use nearest neighbor to the target values 0 and 1.

+3. With four data points, we are looking for perfect learning on the training set.
+We are not studying the generalization problem in this experiment.
+We are studing the geometric representation of solutions.

 ## Experimental Objectives